2026 Projects: Greenhouse Gas Emissions from Forage Production Systems

-How do soil health practices in forage production impact GHG emissions, water quality, and yield?
+How do soil health practices in forage systems impact GHG emissions, water quality, and yield?

 Soil management practices such as manure amendments, reduced tillage systems, and cover cropping can impact yield, forage quality, and greenhouse gas emissions.
-In 2015-2016 we conducted research evaluating the influence of corn fertility and tillage management on greenhouse gas emissions, soil health, and environmental impacts.
-The first studies were conducted in a field with a long-term history of manure, solids, and inorganic N fertilizer addition during the corn years in a 5-yr corn and 5-yr alfalfa rotation.
+In 2001, we initiated a field trial to evaluate the influence of corn fertility and tillage management on greenhouse gas emissions, soil health, and environmental impacts.
+Treatments included a comparison of liquid dairy manure and separated dairy solids versus inorganic N fertilizer addition during the corn years in a 5-yr corn, 5-yr alfalfa rotation, and 5-yr corn rotation.
+In the final two years of this study, we added greenhouse gas emission measurements to the study.
 This work, co-funded by federal formula funds, a USDA conservation innovation grant (4782-CU-USDA-2226), and a USDA National Institute of Food and Agriculture grant (2013-68002-20525) showed that total N2O emissions increase linearly with N application rate when N is the only yield limiting factor.

 Goals

-- To evaluate the effects of soil health and manure management in dairy forage production on greenhouse gas emissions, water quality, and forage yield and quality in pursuit of identifying viable pathways to the dairy industry's 2050 Net Zero environmental stewardship goals.
+We are evaluating the effects of soil health and manure management practices in dairy forage production on greenhouse gas emissions, water quality, and forage yield and quality in pursuit of identifying viable pathways to the dairy industry's 2050 environmental stewardship goals.

 Funding Sources